FREQUENTLY ASKED QUESTIONS

 Note: In the years between reassessments, the Office of the Commissioner of the Revenue maintains the assessment data.
 Unless there is a change such as boundary adjustment, division of property, change in zoning, court orders, or new construction, these assessed values remain in effect for four years.
 To maintain equity, changes occurring between reassessments are assessed using values determined by the last reassessment.

 After all field work has been completed and the data has been verified, Reassessment Notices detailing the new property values are mailed to the last known address of the land owner.
 No rumor or other casual information should be considered prior to the mailing of the official notices.
 The 2014 Reassessment Notices were sent out on October 10, 2013.
 Informal BOA hearings were held October 21, 2013 through December 6, 2013.
 Results of these hearings and changes in assessment due to new construction and market adjustments were mailed at the end of December 2013.

-All appeal/hearings are by appointment only.
+All hearings are by appointment only.
 The BOA and BOE hearing request periods and the schedule of hearing dates are posted publically and on the Reassessment site prior to the beginning of hearings.